1Hive/disputable-delay-app/README.md

 #### 🐲 Project stage: development

-The X app is still in development.
+The Delay app is still in development.
 If you are interested in contributing please see our open [issues](https://github.com/1hive/x-app/issues).

 #### 🚨 Security review status: pre-audit